ThompsonL/HackWitUs18/README.md

 2. [X] Event-Details screen needs to display location, information of the event, and user subscribers.
 04-Nov-18

-3. [ ] Upload images to file storage to be access from all users through the firebase db.
+3. [X] Upload images to file storage to be access from all users through the firebase db.
+05-Nov-18

 4. [ ] Delete post and decrease post count.

-5. [ ] Marker on event location
+5. [X] Marker on event location.
+05-nov-18

 6. [ ] Post Event Details need to populate on screen with supplied information